nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### General Viper (861/7)

+  * 20 Strength Strats
     * Serge - 1 - Strengthen Glenn
     * Leena - 1 - EagleEye Glenn
     * Glenn - 3 / 3
     * Leena - Get to Level 3 - BushBasher
-  * Serge - 2
+    * Serge - Defend
     * Glenn - 3 / 3 / SonicSword
+  * 24 Strength Strats
+    * Serge - 1 - Strengthen Glenn
+    * Leena - 1 - EagleEye Glenn
+    * If Not Attacked
+      * Glenn - 3 / 3
+      * Leena - Get to Level 3 - BushBasher
+      * Glenn - 3 - SonicSword
+    * If Attacked
+      * Glenn - 2
+      * Leena - 1
+      * Serge - Defend (Do this after BushBasher if you got a 1 AP Roll)
+      * Glenn - 3 / 3
+      * Leena - Get to Level 3 - BushBasher
+      * Glenn - 3 / SonicSword
+  * 26 Strength Strats
+    * Serge - 1 - Strengthen Glenn
+    * Leena - 1 - EagleEye Glenn
+    * If Not Attacked
+      * Glenn - 3 / 3
+      * Leena - Get to Level 3 - BushBasher
+      * Glenn - 2 - SonicSword
+    * If Attacked
+      * Glenn - 2
+      * Leena - Defend
+      * Glenn - 3 / 3
+      * Leena - Get to Level 3 - BushBasher
+      * Glenn - 2 / SonicSword
   * **Heal with Consumables and pray for a Gauntlet Drop**

 **Note:** Consider killing the run when you don't get a Gauntlet Drop or reduce your STR count by 3 so you know what you're lacking.